Monaco at the 2006 Winter Olympics

 Monaco participated at the 2006 Winter Olympics in Turin, Italy held between 10 and 26 February 2006.
 The country's participation in the Games marked its seventh appearance at the Winter Olympics since its debut in the 1984 Games.

 The Monaco team consisted of four athletes who competed across two sports.
 Patrice Servelle served as the country's flag-bearer during the opening and closing ceremonies.
 Monaco did not win any medal in the Games, and has not won a Winter Olympics medal as of these Games.

 Background

 Monaco first participated in Olympic competition at the 1920 Antwerp Olympics, and have participated in most Summer Olympic Games since.
-The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee in 1 January 1953.
+The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee on 1 January 1953.
 The 1984 Winter Olympics marked Monaco's first participation in the Winter Olympics.
 After the nation made its debut in the 1984 Games, this edition of the Games in 2006 marked the nation's seventh appearance at the Winter Games.

 The 2006 Winter Olympics was held in Turin held between 10 and 26 February 2006.
 The Monegasque team consisted of four athletes who competed across two sports.
 Patrice Servelle served as the country's flag-bearer during the opening and closing ceremonies.
 Monaco did not win any medal in the Games, and has not won a Winter Olympics medal as of these Games.